PhilterPaper/Perl-PDF-Builder/README.md

 * LICENSE file for more on the license term
 * INFO/RoadMap file for the PDF::Builder road map
 * INFO/ACKNOWLEDGE.md for "thank yous" to those who contributed to this product
+* INFO/SPONSORS for "thank yous" to those who financially sponsored this product
 * INFO/CONVERSION file for how to convert from PDF::API2 to PDF::Builder
 * INFO/Changes\* files for older change logs
 * INFO/PATENTS file for information on patents